install solstone on every device.

 - takes in microphone and system audio

-install solstone-linux — it runs sol on linux desktops using PipeWire and GStreamer: sol takes in your screen and audio along with you and keeps it in your journal. on the linux desktop: pipx install --system-site-packages solstone-linux solstone-linux install-service solstone-linux setup the `--system-site-packages` flag is required — it reuses your distro's system PyGObject/GStreamer bindings (install them first per the repo's INSTALL.md) instead of rebuilding PyGObject from source, which fails on most distros with a `girepository-2.0` build error. `setup` registers this device with your journal over the local http://localhost:5015 link, so there's no URL to type. if this device reaches your journal directly instead, run `solstone-linux setup --server-url <journal-url>`. (legacy fallback: mint a key on the journal host with `journal observer create <name>` and paste it during setup.) building from source instead? (developers only) clone the repo and follow its INSTALL.md: cd "$(sol root)/observers" && git clone https://github.com/solpbc/solstone-linux.git && cd solstone-linux
+install solstone-linux, which sets up the solstone app on linux desktops using PipeWire and GStreamer. the solstone app takes in your screen and audio along with you, and it all goes into your journal. on the linux desktop, download the package for your distro from the latest release: https://github.com/solpbc/solstone-linux/releases/latest debian / ubuntu: sudo apt install ./solstone-linux_<VERSION>-1_amd64.deb fedora / rhel: sudo dnf install ./solstone-linux-<VERSION>-1.x86_64.rpm then: solstone-linux install-service solstone-linux setup solstone-linux needs PipeWire, GStreamer (core, base, good, pipewire, x11), xdg-desktop-portal and xdg-utils on the desktop first. the repo's INSTALL.md lists the exact package names for debian, fedora, arch and openSUSE. `setup` registers this device with your journal over the local http://localhost:5015 link, so there's no URL to type. if this device reaches your journal directly instead, run `solstone-linux setup --server-url <journal-url>`. (legacy fallback: mint a key on the machine that keeps your journal with `journal observer create <name>` and paste it during setup.) building from source instead? (developers only) clone the repo and follow its INSTALL.md: git clone https://github.com/solpbc/solstone-linux.git && cd solstone-linux

 + add your terminal

-solstone-tmux brings your tmux sessions into your journal — every active session and pane, every 5 seconds. lightweight, pure python, no system dependencies. works alongside sol on either desktop.
+solstone-tmux brings your tmux sessions into your journal, every active session and pane, every 5 seconds. lightweight, pure Python, no system dependencies. works alongside the solstone app on either desktop.

-install solstone-tmux — it takes in your tmux sessions along with you, what's on each active pane every 5 seconds, and keeps it in your journal. lightweight, pure python, no system dependencies. on the device that runs tmux: pipx install solstone-tmux solstone-tmux install-service solstone-tmux setup `setup` registers this device with your journal over the local http://localhost:5015 link, so there's no URL to type. if this device reaches your journal directly instead, run `solstone-tmux setup --server-url <journal-url>`. (legacy fallback: mint a key on the journal host with `journal observer create <name>` and paste it during setup.) building from source instead? (developers only) clone the repo and follow its INSTALL.md: cd "$(sol root)/observers" && git clone https://github.com/solpbc/solstone-tmux.git && cd solstone-tmux
+install solstone-tmux — it takes in your tmux sessions along with you, what's on each active pane every 5 seconds, and keeps it in your journal. lightweight, pure python, no system dependencies. on the device that runs tmux: pipx install solstone-tmux solstone-tmux install-service solstone-tmux setup `setup` registers this device with your journal over the local http://localhost:5015 link, so there's no URL to type. if this device reaches your journal directly instead, run `solstone-tmux setup --server-url <journal-url>`. (legacy fallback: mint a key on the machine that keeps your journal with `journal observer create <name>` and paste it during setup.) building from source instead? (developers only) clone the repo and follow its INSTALL.md: git clone https://github.com/solpbc/solstone-tmux.git && cd solstone-tmux

 iPhone/iPad